-- Fundamental definition: "Polymorphism allows a single body of code to work with objects of multiple types." [page 291] - This idea becomes more subtle than one might think, and often what polymorphism actually entails is part and parcel of the language definition.
+- Fundamental definition: "Polymorphism allows a single body of code to work with objects of multiple types." [page 302] Parametric polymorphism allows one to explicitly parameterize types.
+In subtype polymorphism, polymorphism is derived from extending/refining a given type. - This idea becomes more subtle than one might think, and often what polymorphism actually entails is part and parcel of the language definition.